cakephp/docs/en/plugins.rst

     }

-Visiting /contact_manager/contacts now (given you've got a table in your database called 'contacts') should give us a “Missing View” error.
+Visiting /contact_manager/contacts now (given you've got a table in your database called 'contacts') should give us a "Missing View" error.
 Let's create that next.

 .. note::